hardaker/elisp-save-cwd/README.md

 or put it in an alias:

     # cde() {  cd `cat ~/.emacs_cwd` ; echo "changed to `cat ~/.emacs_cwd`" ; }

+# Other options

+**M-x shell:** Sure, you can do `M-x shell` and get a new shell there, but that's simply inefficient when you have a bazillion shells, one per directory.